r-Techsupport/rTS_Wiki/docs/guides/Important-drivers-to-download.md

 ### Unsupported and blacklisted applications and software

+{: .info .info-icon }
+> Blacklisted Software<br/>
-> ❗ To find the full list of applications and software we do not encourage the use of or support, please refer to [our blacklist](/docs/recommendations/blacklist).
+> To find the full list of applications and software we do not encourage the use of or support, please refer to [our blacklist](/docs/recommendations/blacklist).

 - **System Optimizers, Cleaners and debloaters:**

     We do not support any form of system optimizers and cleaners and highly discourage the use of them as they falsly advertise: "clean up Windows to make it less bloated".
 This is false.

+    {: .warning .warning-icon }
-    Windows is a heavy OS and all features that come with it are necessary to its functioning.
+    > Windows is a heavy OS and all features that come with it are necessary to its functioning.
 Using these scripts can easily cause system instability at best, and broken OS's at worst (If you want a lighter OS, run run Linux instead!).

     Such applications include, but are not limited to:

     - WinDebloater
     - WinScript